zer011b/fdtd3d/Tools/TestSuite/suite/t1/info.md

 # Description

-This is test when exact solution should be obtained from numerical scheme
+This is test when exact solution should be obtained from numerical scheme.

+**In this test additional grids for incident wave are tested.**

 # Exact solution